andikas95-dev/zettabyte/README.md

 # Pudji Rabbani
-# Challenge 1-2 before runnin the app please type "npm install" (for installing all the node_modules) and for running the app please type "npm test"
+# Challenge 1-2 before running the app please type "npm install" (for installing all the node_modules)
+# For running the app please type "npm test"
+# Server running on localhost:3000

+# Challenge 3-4 for running file type "node (filename)"